fan2/python/pylib/iterator.md

 Python defines several iterator objects to support iteration over general and specific sequence types, dictionaries, and other more specialized forms.
 The specific types are not important beyond their implementation of the iterator protocol.

-Once an iterator’s `__next__`() method raises `StopIteration`, it must continue to do so on subsequent calls.
+Once an iterator's `__next__`() method raises `StopIteration`, it must continue to do so on subsequent calls.
 Implementations that do not obey this property are deemed broken.

 ### concept